rsming/interview-questions/multithreading/README.md

 ## What is volatile

+The Java `volatile` keyword is used to mark a Java variable as "being stored in main memory".
+More precisely that means, that every read of a volatile variable will be read from the computer's main memory, and not from the CPU cache, and that every write to a volatile variable will be written to main memory, and not just to the CPU cache.

+`volatile` guarantees order of variables initialisation, which can be changed by optimiser.

 ## Starvation

 Starvation describes a situation where a thread is unable to gain regular access to shared resources and is unable to make progress.
 This happens when shared resources are made unavailable for long periods by "greedy" threads.
 For example, suppose an object provides a synchronized method that often takes a long time to return.
 If one thread invokes this method frequently, other threads that also need frequent synchronized access to the same object will often be blocked.